hltj/kotlin-web-site-cn/docs/topics/inline-classes.md

 }
 ```

 There are some restrictions for inline class members:
-* Inline class properties cannot have [backing fields](properties.md#backing-fields).
-They can only have simple computable
-properties (no `lateinit`/delegated properties).
+* inline class properties cannot have [backing fields](properties.md#backing-fields).
+They can only have simple computable properties (no `lateinit`/delegated properties).
 * Inline classes cannot have `var` properties or extension `var` properties.

 ## Inheritance

 Inline classes are allowed to inherit from interfaces:

 ```kotlin
 interface Printable {